nickkquan/psdtohtml/README.md

 > 4. Install dependencies: `npm install`
 > 5. Start Gulp tasks: `gulp watch`
 > 6. Open a browser and navigate to: `localhost:3000`
+> 7. Running `gulp export` will bundle the client folder into a zip folder.